AverageHoarder/lyrict/README.md

 ### More elaborate explanations of the modes and arguments:

-**When called with -m test**
+**When called with -m test**<br>
-**Test Mode:**
+**Test Mode:**<br>
-This mode scans a directory and all subdirectories for .lrc and .txt files.
+This mode scans a directory and all subdirectories for .lrc and .txt files.<br>
 The .txt files are filtered to match a common music file naming scheme: 2 or 3 digits followed by a space at the start of the filename.
 "01 Hello.flac" for example.
 This prevents matching info.txt and many other .txt files that are not unsynced lyrics.
-If your naming differs you have to adjust the regular expression as described in the "How to tweak behavior" section.
+If your naming differs you have to adjust the regular expression as described in the "How to tweak behavior" section.<br>
-Then this mode tries to find matching audio files, testing all extensions passed with -e, --extensions (default flac, mp3).
+Then this mode tries to find matching audio files, testing all extensions passed with -e, --extensions (default flac, mp3).<br>
 Per default only unlinked songs (where no match was found) are logged to console.

-**When called with -m mp3tag**
+**When called with -m mp3tag**<br>
-**mp3tag Mode (requires mp3tag, Windows/Mac only):**
+**mp3tag Mode (requires mp3tag, Windows/Mac only):**<br>
 This does everything that Test Mode does and then opens only the songs with linked external lyrics in mp3tag.
-Before that it checks if mp3tag is on PATH and instructs the user on how to add it to PATH if it is not.
+Before that it checks if mp3tag is on PATH and instructs the user on how to add it to PATH if it is not.<br>
 Then it asks to create 4 actions for mp3tag.
 They can back up existing embedded lyrics, embed .lrc files and .txt files to audio tags and lastly delete previously created backups.
 Both the names of the actions that will be created and the tags the actions should backup and embed to, are configurable in the CONFIG section at the top of the script.
-The default tag for synced lyrics is the vorbis tag LYRICS, for unsynced lyrics the default tag is UNSYNCEDLYRICS which mp3tag internally maps to the USLT frame for mp3 files.
+The default tag for synced lyrics is the vorbis tag LYRICS, for unsynced lyrics the default tag is UNSYNCEDLYRICS which mp3tag internally maps to the USLT frame for mp3 files.<br>
-When using this mode you have to be aware of the **internal mappings** of mp3tag to ensure that the tags end up what you want them to be.
+When using this mode you have to be aware of the **internal mappings** of mp3tag to ensure that the tags end up what you want them to be.<br>
-The SYLT frame for example is **not supported** in mp3tag, therefore synced lyrics will also be embedded to the LYRICS vorbis tag for mp3 files.
+The SYLT frame for example is **not supported** in mp3tag, therefore synced lyrics will also be embedded to the LYRICS vorbis tag for mp3 files.<br>
 The actions in mp3tag will always overwrite existing embedded tags.
 They also cannot delete the external lyrics files after embedding them.

-**When called with -m import**
+**When called with -m import**<br>
-**Import Mode (requires mutagen):**
+**Import Mode (requires mutagen):**<br>
 This does everything that Test Mode does and then uses mutagen to embed external .lrc and .txt files to audio tags.
 Currently this mode is ridid and only supports embedding the vorbis tags LYRICS and UNSYNCEDLYRICS to flac files and the id3 frames SYLT and USLT to mp3 files.
 When -o, --overwrite is specified, existing embedded lyrics are purged and then written anew.